The Art of Muzzleloader Shooting

 Learning the characteristics of a new gun and finding the best ball/patch combination for

 it may require some time.
 During this phase, patches should be inspected after each shooting

 series (see below).
 They are usually found a few yards down range.
-If there are holes or
+If the patch shows holes

 It should not go unnoticed that smoothbores, too, benefit from patched round balls.
 Precision is much better than with the traditionally used loose balls which were often secured with a wad to prevent them from rolling out of the barrel.